Apple Pay

 - Upload the

-if you copy-pasted the command. - Select Continue and then select Download to get your
+file you just created from your terminal. - Select Continue and then select Download to get your

 .cer